Skip to main content

 Human and physical geography

-Study the transport options in New Delhi
+Study the transport options in Serrekunda

-Examine the issue of pollution in New Delhi
+Examine the issue of pollution in Serrekunda

-Discuss why tourists might visit New Delhi
+Discuss why tourists might visit Serrekunda

 Map skills, fieldwork and locational knowledge